kiaracastillo/final/README.md

 # N315 Final Project
-- For this final project, it will be an e-commerce site.
+- This final project, is an e-commerce site.
 My site will resemble this site: https://www.keurig.com/c/coffeemakers101?cm_sp=bo+cybermonday21-_-promo+hero+banner-_-shop+coffee+makers.

 - Details:
 - All of this should resemble the site.